<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-KM2X3Z2" height="0" width="0" style="display:none;visibility:hidden">

 The behavioural assessments performed at Conscious Healthcare SA include common steps that are present in most functional behavioural assessments (FBAs).
 They cover six key steps, which are as follows:

-- We define the behaviour: a behavioural support therapist describes the challenging behaviour (or behaviours) in observable and measurable terms.
+1. We define the behaviour: a PBS practitioners describes the challenging behaviour (or behaviours) in observable and measurable terms.

-- Information gathering: the therapist gathers additional information and relevant data through interviews with the client (and family and friends, if applicable), questionnaires, and direct observations.
+2. Information gathering: the practitioner gathers additional information and relevant data through interviews with the client (and family and friends, if applicable), questionnaires, and direct observations.
 This provides clearer context to the behaviour.

-- Identify triggers and consequences: the therapist identifies what occurs before a behavioural episode (the trigger), the resulting behaviour, and what occurs after the behaviour.
+3. Identify triggers and consequences: the practitioner identifies what occurs before a behavioural episode (the trigger), the resulting behaviour, and what occurs after the behaviour.

-- Hypothesise the purpose of the behaviour: the therapist puts forward a hypothesis as to why a particular behaviour occurs - is the client wanting attention, do they want to avoid something, or is there another outcome they’re seeking?
+4. Hypothesise the purpose of the behaviour: the practitioner puts forward a hypothesis as to why a particular behaviour occurs - is the client wanting attention, do they want to avoid something, or is there another outcome they’re seeking?

-- Additional information gathering: if necessary, the therapist will continue with further assessments and observations to ensure they have a clear understanding of the causal links between a trigger, behaviour, and the driving forces behind their conduct.
+5. Additional information gathering: if necessary, the practitioner will continue with further assessments and observations to ensure they have a clear understanding of the causal links between a trigger, behaviour, and the driving forces behind their conduct.

-- Intervention plan: at the end of the assessment period, the therapist uses their findings to develop a Behavioural Intervention Plan (BIP).
+6. Intervention plan: at the end of the assessment period, the practitioner uses their findings to develop a Behavioural Intervention Plan (BIP).

 PBS plans aren’t just for the individual - they’re designed with everyone the client regularly interacts with in mind.
 That’s because positive behaviour isn’t just dependent on the individual; it’s also dependent on their environment, those they see every day, the support they get from others, etc.